-Clearly, some physiological modifications are required to support the tuna's active, nomadic, and energetically expensive life style.
+Clearly, some physiological modifications are required to

+support the tuna's active, nomadic, and energetically expensive life style.
 Tunas are similar to trained athletes in that they are capable of taking in very large amounts of oxygen and burning them metabolically.
-In these fishes, the active oxygen-consumption rate is on the same scale as that of mammals and is the highest recorded in any fish group.
-In order to consume oxygen at such a tremendous rate, fish must first extract it from the water and then move it to the their forward motion to drive water over the gills.
-Tunas are obligate ram ventilators, meaning they have lost the ability to simply pump sufficient water over their gills to meet oxygen demand.
-The consequence of this adaptation is enormous-tunas cannot stop swimming, or they will suffocate!
-In fact, they must swim at a speed of at least 65 centimeters per second in order to provide sufficient water flow.
+In these fishes, the active oxygenconsumption rate is on the same scale as that of mammals and is the highest recorded in any fish group.
+In order to consume oxygen at such a tremendous rate, fish must first extract it from the water and then move it to the tissues, where it can be used to burn the metabolic fuels that power the muscles.
+At each stage of this process, tunas have evolved to make these systems work as effectively as possible.